raphaelgatti/v2-ach-api-docs/source/includes/_events.md

 }
 ```

 When a resource's state changes, we create a new event resource to record the change.
 For instance, if a customer's status changes to `verified`, a `customer_verified` event will be created.
-Events will trigger a webhook to be fired to any URLs specified by your active [Webhook Subscriptions](#webhook-subscriptions).
+When an Event is created, a [Webhook](#webhooks) will be created to deliver the Event to any URLs specified by your active [Webhook Subscriptions](#webhook-subscriptions).

 ### Events Resource